hooperjon/hooperjonblogv1/src/pages/services/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'services-page'
 path: /services
 title: Our Coffee
 image: /img/jumbotron.jpg
 heading: Great coffee with a conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+We take coffee servicesion, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro: